corda/corda-docs/content/en/docs/cdl/cdl/privacy-overlay/billing-example.md

 * AgreeCorp must receive that notice before the (off ledger) invoicing date, not necessarily at the time of finalisation of the Agree transaction.
 * Agree Corp should have the ability to vary the billing rate per Agree transaction at any time.
 * AgreeCorp must not receive a copy of any agreements made on its Network.
-* Parties who are not participants on a agreement must not receive copies of an Agreement.
+* Parties who are not participants on an agreement must not receive copies of an Agreement, including in future transaction resolutions.

 The intuitive approach to meeting these requirements is to create a BillingState which that must be included in each Agree transaction, with a cumulativeUse tracker that increments by a per transaction rate each time it is used.
 The Smart Contract for this BillingState might look like this: